 Plan to monitor, review and respond to user reviews.
-Keep in mind that even though users now have fewer options in the initial local listings, once they click through to the additional overview, they’ll see a total of 20 listings, many within their desired local area.
-Reviews – good or bad – have an impact on what a user eventually selects, since a high-ranking listing with lower scores may be perceived as ‘less authoritative’ than a lower-ranking result with higher scores.
+Keep in mind that users now have fewer options in the initial local listings.
+However, once they click through to the additional overview, they’ll see a total of 20 listings.
+Many of these will be within their desired local area.
+Reviews – good or bad – have an impact on what a user eventually selects.
+A consumer may perceive a high-ranking listing with lower scores as ‘less authoritative’ than a lower-ranking result with higher scores.

 Ultimately, users want a high quality product or business that others use and trust.
 If you are in a restaurant-related business, your ratings are now even more crucial with this latest update.
-In highly populated areas or competitive markets, start thinking about those reviews now so you’re prepared if and when Google expands this rating selection for rankings.
+In highly populated areas or competitive markets, start thinking about those reviews now.
+Prepare for if and when Google expands this rating selection for rankings.

-It will be interesting to see, in the coming weeks and months, how the new features and function of the 3-pack affect traffic analytics for businesses competing for the same local results on Google.
+It will be interesting to see how the new features and function of the 3-pack affect traffic analytics for competing businesses.
 Now more than ever, it’s crucial to adhere to local SEO best practices so that no one will be able to bump you out of that top three.